digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 authorized the exercise.
 Thus, this ledger is not well-authorized.

-Setting the maintainers as required authorizers for a **NoKey** assertion ensures that parties cannot learn about the existence of a contract without having a right to know about their existence.
+Setting the maintainers as required authorizers for a **NoSuchKey** assertion ensures that parties cannot learn about the existence of a contract without having a right to know about their existence.
 So we use authorization to impose *access controls* that ensure confidentiality about the existence of contracts.
 For example, suppose now that for a `PaintAgreement` contract, both signatories are key maintainers, not only the painter.
 That is, we consider `PaintAgreement @A @P &P123` instead of `PaintAgreement $A @P &P123`.
 Then, when the painter's competitor `Q` passes by `A`'s house and sees that the house desperately needs painting, `Q` would like to know whether there is any point in spending marketing efforts and making a paint offer to `A`.
-Without key authorization, `Q` could test whether a ledger implementation accepts the action **NoKey** `(A, P, refNo)` for different guesses of the reference number `refNo`.
+Without key authorization, `Q` could test whether a ledger implementation accepts the action **NoSuchKey** `(A, P, refNo)` for different guesses of the reference number `refNo`.
 In particular, if the ledger does not accept the transaction for some `refNo`, then `Q` knows that `P` has some business with `A` and his chances of `A` accepting his offer are lower.
 Key authorization prevents this flow of information because the ledger always rejects `Q`\ 's action for violating the authorization rules.

-For these access controls, it suffices if one maintainer authorizes a **NoKey** assertion.
+For these access controls, it suffices if one maintainer authorizes a **NoSuchKey** assertion.
 However, we demand that *all* maintainers must authorize it.
 This is to prevent a denial of service attack vector.
-If only one maintainer sufficed to authorize a key assertion, then a malicious party `p` could submit a command resulting in a key assertion **NoKey** `k` without a contract as the only action.
+If only one maintainer sufficed to authorize a key assertion, then a malicious party `p` could submit a command resulting in a key assertion **NoSuchKey** `k` as the only action.
 The set `maintainers(k)` includes, in addition to `p` itself, the parties under attack.
 If the parties in `maintainers(k)` want to comply to the Ledger Model, then they must validate that there indeed is no such contract, which may require a non-trivial effort.
 This violates the idea that complying to the Ledger Model only requires validation work due to requests from parties that one has a business relationship with, i.e., parties that are stakeholders on a contract where one is a signatory.
 (These requests might though arrive indirectly due to other parties delegating rights further.)